terrysmalone/Codingame/SpringChallenge2022/README.md

 * Work on making defenders more active
   * Give them a number of breakpoints so they go further out
+* Defenders shouldn't be going for the same monster so often
+* Defenders shouldn't attempt to control the same monster

 * Attacker needs to be more active
   * He sits in the base even if nothing is going on.